AERIALCOMPUTING/aerial-computing/README.md

 Its aim is to reconnect fragmented knowledge and reconsider the nature of human thought.
 Through the design of environments in which thought emerges from experience, it records the possibility of a shift — from the accumulation of knowledge to the generation of understanding.

+It should not be understood as a device or interface, but as a framework for structuring human thought.

 ## 1. Question (Introduction)

 Can human thought evolve?